ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference: Experiment

-To evaluate acceleration capacities on classification task with LLMs as backbones, we perform the supervised fine-tuning step with LoRA \cite{edwardlora2021} using Alpaca \cite{taori2023alpaca} as training data and test on the Dolly dataset \cite{conover2023DollyV2}.
-The backbone LLMs are LLaMA-7b and LLaMA-13b.
+To evaluate acceleration capacities on the generation task with LLMs as backbones, we perform the supervised fine-tuning step using Alpaca \cite{taori2023alpaca} as training data and test on the Dolly dataset \cite{conover2023DollyV2}.
+We also evaluate our method on text summarization task on CNN/DM dataset \cite{ramesh2016cnn}.
+The backbone LLMs are LLaMA-7b and LLaMA-13b \cite{hugo2023llama}.
+Due to our limited computational resources, we train the LLM backbone with LoRA \cite{edwardlora2021} in the initialization step.
+Subsequently, we freeze the LLM backbone and only train the internal classifiers and policy networks.
+To save pre-processing time, we adopt the vanilla reward function rather than the hardness-guided reward function because the time complexity of computing the memorized layer is linear to the number of tokens in generated responses.
 We set the beam to 1, top-sampling to 0.75, top-k selection to 40 and temperature to 1.
 The baseline is CALM \cite{schuster2022confident}.
 We use Rouge-L \cite{lin-2004-rouge} and BERT-F \cite{zhang2019bertscore} scores to measure the model quality and use save layers to measure the model acceleration.
+When we compute Rouge-L and BERT-F, we use the response without acceleration as the reference on Alpaca/Dolly dataset and use the gold summary as the reference on CNN/DM.
 Following \cite{elbayad2020depth,schuster2022confident}, we use a state copying strategy to handle the computation of hidden states.
 Specifically, the computation of the input hidden state of token $t$ at layer $i$ relies on the output hidden states of the previous layer $i-1$ for all preceding tokens $\{1, \cdots, t-1\}$.
 In cases where some preceding tokens exit before the $i-1$ layer, we copy the output hidden state at the layer at which the token exits, and use it as the output hidden state in $i-1$ layer.

 We use a two-layer Multi-Layer Perceptron (MLP) to implement the policy network.